Who We Are

 Kate Lancaster (she/her) recently retired as an associate professor from Humboldt State University, School of Business where she taught sustainable business and accounting at the undergraduate and graduate level.
 Her BS, MS and PhD are in accounting, with an emphasis on environmental and social issues.
 She worked with students on numerous projects that helped businesses and organizations explore and measure their sustainability (environmental, social, and economic) footprint.
 Kate is a Worker Owned Cooperative Business Advisor for Cooperation Humboldt and the North Coast Small Business Development Center, facilitates a CH Study Group, serves on the board for Zero Waste Humboldt, and teaches part-time at HSU.
 She was actively involved in numerous HSU-related sustainability endeavors and served as a board member for the North Coast Cooperative.
 Kate is a small-scale permaculture gardener and herbalist, an avid and eclectic reader, and a life-long learner who enjoys long walks with her dogs in the Community Forest.
 An Arcata resident, Kate and her husband incorporate permaculture principles as stewards of their urban farm.
 They share their life with two career-changed dogs from Guide Dogs of America, nearly 30 chickens and numerous beehives.

 Leila Roberts (she/they) and her family arrived in Wiyot Tribal lands in 2015, hoping to deepen their belonging to this community for decades to come and learn where they could contribute.
-She has served as Director of the North Coast Small Business Development Center (SBDC) since August 2016, growing services and impact with the region’s independently-owned small, local enterprises.
+She is currently Director of Just Community Development & Investment with the Humboldt Area Foundation.
+She served previously as Director of the North Coast Small Business Development Center (SBDC) for seven years, growing services and impact with the region’s independently-owned small, local enterprises.
 Under her leadership the Center launched the Northern California region’s first formal SBDC-supported employee ownership conversion program, and proudly supported the launch and growth of Cooperation Humboldt’s Worker Owned Academy.

 Leila’s commitment to Cooperation Humboldt’s mission and economic democracy work comes from a 25 year career growing strong community based organizations—from Philadelphia to D.C., Vermont to Bangladesh.
 She has also consulted and volunteered for groups and movements like the Climate Justice Alliance, the California Domestic Workers Bill of Rights campaign, Centro del Pueblo, True North Organizing Network, EDGE Funders Alliance, and more.
 She currently also serves on the boards of the Move to Amend Coalition and the Crescent City / Del Norte Chamber of Commerce.
 She has a master’s degree in International Sustainable Development.

 The Arab-American daughter and granddaughter of immigrants from North Africa and Britain, Leila has lived on the shores of three oceans and seas, two bays, and six rivers.
-She, her partner John Richmond, Publisher of the Times-Standard newspaper, and their pointy-eared wayits siswupt (black dog) Benicio del Perro, live in Raqlhirilh hulumou’lilh, Wolf’s Home (also called Humboldt Hill.)
+She, her partner, and their pointy-eared wayits siswupt (black dog) Benicio del Perro, live in Raqlhirilh hulumou’lilh, Wolf’s Home (also called Humboldt Hill.)